Welcome to the official website of the

 To maintain the purity of the Oxford Down breed

 To publish a Flock Book containing the pedigrees of registered Oxford Down sheep

 Members of the Association maintain flocks of registered pedigree Oxford Down sheep.
-These can be found throughout the British Isles from Cornwall to Aberdeenshire and from Norfolk to Co Roscommon.
+These can be found throughout the British Isles from Cornwall to Caithness and from Norfolk to Co Roscommon.
 The breed has classes at a number of agricultural shows and there are several annual auction sales where Oxford Down rams and ewes can be purchased.